dakshvanshaj/flights-price-prediction-mlops/docs/MLOps/dvc.md

 dvc add models/
 ```

-This command replaces the actual file/directory with a small `.dvc` file.
-This `.dvc` file is then tracked by Git:
+This command replaces the actual file/directory with a small `.dvc` file, which is then tracked by Git:

 ```bash
 git add data/raw/flights.csv.dvc models.dvc